 Trail Blaze Markers

 Look for the circular green arrows now marking the trail thru the woods and out into the fields.
-Please note that the fields are open and owned by our kind neighbor who allows us to use them.
+Please note that once you go thru the woods, the open fields are owned by our neighbors.
 Treat them with the respect they deserve and a smile.

 Our new 250 square foot cabin “Little Loft” is now online and available for rent starting late January.
 Anyone who has rented the “Romantic Retreat” will recognize the craftsmanship/details, but all new renters can discover the beauty of this special part of Vermont: Little Loft